eye3/nkit4nodejs/README.md

 # Change log

+- 2.4.1 (2016-05-16):
+  - New 'priority' option for nkit4nodejs.var2xml()
+  - New class AnyXml2VarBuilder for converting XML without mapping
+  - AnyXml2VarBuilder.root_name() method
+  - Now we can use XML attribute values to generate Object keys

 - 2.3:
     - New 'as_buffer' option for nkit4nodejs.var2xml(): UTF-8 encoded XML can be generated as String.
-      Other encodings are generated as node.Buffers.
+Other encodings are generated as node.Buffer.

 - 2.2:
     - Options changes for nkit4nodejs.var2xml(): standalone 'encoding' option.